wetw0rk/Sickle/CONTRIBUTING.md

     - The stub has been tested using the following wrapper (https[:]//link[.]com/shellcodeexec.c)
     - To compile the wrapper run *x shellcodeexec.c -o test.exe* and run the executable with no arguments
     - Upon execution you should get a callback on Netcat, hit [CTRL] + [C] and you should see a MessageBox on the target machine

+## New Modules

+If you want to add a new module ensure it fits the following criteria:

+- Currently modules are aimed at reverse engineering, if your module is platform specific e.g generates a backdoored binary, contact me at wetw0rk on discord and I will implement a structure similiar to payloads to support this.
+I plan to add this in later releases.
+- Ensure the module works with multiple archetectures if it does not implement checks.
+- Ensure that payloads within Sickle are compatible with the module in addition to external payloads `-r`
+- Please provide a testing environment I can recreate to test your module.

+## New Formats

+If you want to add a new formwat it needs to fit the following criteria:

+- The format must be a widely deployed language or format.
+For example `Golang` would be a great addition.
+Some formats do not need to be a language and can be a way multiple languages accept input.
+A great example of this is `dword`.

+- Please provide a testing environment since I need to ensure the language accepts that format.
+A good example of this can be found in this tutorial.
+I don't need it to be this verbose but I need to be able to follow the steps provided to test the new format.